Floessie/frt/README.md

 ### Queue

 Queues let you pass data from one task to another or to and from ISRs.
-They can hold up to a fixed number of items, and those items are fixed, too.
+They can hold up to a fixed number of items, and those items have a fixed type, too.
 But don't worry: This scheme is flexible enough for almost everything.
 See the following example of a queue holding up to five compound items:

 ```c++
 struct Item {